ReasoningBank: Scaling Agent Self-Evolving with Reasoning Memory: Experiments

 \subsection{Setup}

-~ Following existing work~\citep{wang2025agent}, we conduct experiments on WebArena~\citep{zhou2024webarena} which features general web navigation across diverse domains,\footnote{We exclude the domain of \textit{Map} due to website issues following~\cite{miyai2025webchorearena} for a fair comparison.} and Mind2Web~\citep{deng2023mind2web} that tests generalization of agents on versatile operations and environments.
-We also conduct experiment on SWE-Bench-Verified~\citep{jimenez2024swebench} for repository-level issue-resolving.
+~ Following existing work~\citep{wang2025agent}, we conduct experiments on WebArena~\citep{zhou2024webarena} which features general web navigation across diverse domains\footnote{We exclude the domain of \textit{Map} due to website issues following~\cite{miyai2025webchorearena} for a fair comparison.}, and Mind2Web~\citep{deng2023mind2web} that tests generalization of agents on versatile operations and environments.
+We also conduct experiment on SWE-Bench-Verified for repository-level issue-resolving.
 For comparison, we consider baselines ranging from memory-free agents (No Memory) to trajectory-based memory (Synapse)~\citep{zheng2024synapse} and workflow-based memory (AWM)~\citep{wang2025agent}.
-Our agents are built on Gemini-2.5~\citep{comanici2025gemini} and Claude-3.7~\citep{Anthropic} models in BrowserGym~\citep{chezelles2025browsergym} environment for web browsing and bash-only environment for SWE, following ReAct~\citep{yao2023react} style with default decoding configurations.
-Evaluation focuses on effectiveness (success rate) and efficiency (average interaction steps), with specific metrics varying for each dataset.
-Full descriptions for datasets, baselines, implementations, and evaluation protocols are in Appendix~\ref{app: exp_setting_detail}.
+Our agents are built on Gemini-2.5~\citep{comanici2025gemini} and Claude-3.7~\citep{Anthropic} models using BrowserGym~\citep{chezelles2025browsergym} for web browsing and bash-only for SWE, following ReAct~\citep{yao2023react} style with default decoding configurations.
+We evaluate effectiveness (success rate, SR) and efficiency (average steps, AS), with specific metrics varying for each dataset.
+Full descriptions for datasets, baselines, implementations, and evaluation are in Appendix~\ref{app: exp_setting_detail}.